spacetelescope/ins-jwst-community-software/tier2_standards/coding_standards.md

 - `E501 line too long`
 - `E502 the backslash is redundant`

+## Linting

+Linters are programs that analyize codes to check for bugs, and code style violations.

+## Why Use A Linter

+Using a linter enforces good programming habits that can sometime slip through the cracks.
+It enables a code base to be uniform across modules independent of the contributor.
+It can catch the coding standards that fall outside of the 'overkill' scope.

 ## How to apply this standard

 Software teams should make an attempt to improve their code to be more in line with the `PEP8` standards put forward by Python.
 The extent of this improvement is up the software team, but a reasonable attempt at updating the code to these standards is expected.